 After repotting, place the plant in a bright location for 6-8 hours of filtered light.

 Moreover, carefully tend to your plant’s needs to acclimate to the new home.

 - Keep the soil slightly moist for at least a week.
 However, please do not leave it soggy and dripping.

-- You can re-position your aloe vera wherever you wish after fifteen days of successful repot.
+- You can re-position your Aloe Vera wherever you wish fifteen days after repotting.

-Repotting the aloe vera plant is easy; however, make sure you are more careful when uprooting the plant as its roots are not very strong.
+Make sure you are more careful when uprooting the plant, for its roots are not very strong.

 And if you break a few leaves in due process, do not worry.
 You can always propagate them into new Aloe plants.